-The University of Kentucky Counseling Center: Consultation and Psychological Services (UKCC):

-UKCC provides individual, group, and crisis mental health services to enrolled students.
-From a safety and security perspective, UKCC specifically provides services to students who are survivors of assault or abuse, survivors of oppression or identity based bias incidents, and individuals with thoughts of harming themselves or others, as well as providing support to the campus community around traumatic events.
+The University of Kentucky Counseling Center: Consultation and Psychological Services (UKCC): UKCC is the primary mental health therapy resource at UK and provides individual, group, and crisis mental health services to enrolled students.
+From a safety and security perspective, UKCC specifically provides services to students who are survivors of assault or abuse, survivors of oppression or identity-based bias incidents, and individuals with thoughts of harming themselves or others, as well as providing support to the campus community around traumatic events.
 UKCC also provides free consultation to the broader community regarding students who have experienced abuse, harassment, or bias as well as students who are struggling with serious mental health concerns including contemplating suicide.
-UKCC continues to see significant increases in utilization each year.
-For more information about UKCC, visit https://www.ukv.edu/counselingcenter/.
+For more information about UKCC, visit studentsuccess.uky.edu/counseling-center.
+As of 2023, UKCC has two locations: the 1st Floor of Mandrell Hall, and the 4th Floor of the Multidisciplinary Science (MDS) building.
+UKCC is open Monday and Friday, 8 a.m. to 4:30 p.m and phone calls to 859-257-8701 are answered twenty-four hours a day.
+UKCC services are free to currently enrolled UK students.